 When temperatures start to drop, protecting your eyesight may be the last thing on your mind.
 Unfortunately, your eyes can be damaged whether it's 90 degrees outside or 5 degrees.
 Keep these four ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Common signs of eye reactions include itching, wateriness, swelling, and redness.
-Pink eye and other infections may also stem from allergies.
-Since many allergies have the same symptoms, however, it’s crucial you talk to a doctor.
+Common signs of eye allergies include itching, watering, swelling, irritation, and redness.
+“Pink eye” and other infections may also stem from allergies.
+Since many eye conditions have similar symptoms, it’s crucial you talk to a doctor and undergo an examination.

 Eye allergies are among the most common causes of red eyes.
 There are many potential underlying causes for eye allergies.
 Some of the most common environmental allergens include pollen, dust, grass, and pet dander.

 If our optometrists determine you do have eye allergies, there are several things you can do.
 You may be able to take an over-the-counter (OTC) medication to treat the symptoms you are experiencing.
 Artificial tears, eye drops, and oral antihistamines may all help with eye allergies.
 However, you shouldn’t take any of these without speaking to your eye doctors, because all have the possibility to make your condition worse.

 If an OTC medication doesn’t work, your optometrists may suggest a prescription medication instead.
 Alternatively, you may just need a simple treatment such as eyelid cleansing using BlephEx, which we can perform here in our office to deal with allergic reactions that result from blepharitis, a bacterial infestation of the eyelids.
 Your treatment will depend on your unique situation, so talk to your optometrist today.